-- 1. Navy, khaki, or BLUE jeans shorts to the knee are allowed.
+1. Navy, khaki, or blue jean shorts to the knee are allowed.
 No holes or frays.
-Shorts not in dress code will require a change of clothes. - 2.
-Navy, khaki, or blue jeans pants.
+Shorts not in dress code will require a change of clothes.

+2. Navy, khaki, or blue jean pants.
 No holes or frays or patterns.